ondrejnedoma/skolaonlinewidget/README.md

-# skolaonlinewidget
+# Škola Online widget

-A new Flutter project.
+A homescreen widget displaying the school schedule pulled from the Škola Online API

 ## Getting Started